albar965/littlenavmap/README.md

 ## Little Navmap

-![Little Navmap](https://albar965.github.io/assets/images/navroute.png) **_Little Navmap_** is a free open source flight planner, navigation tool, moving map, airport search and airport information system for **Flight Simulator X, Prepar3D, Microsoft Flight Simulator 2020 and X-Plane** and is available for **Windows, Apple macOS and Linux**.
+![Little Navmap](https://albar965.github.io/assets/images/navroute.png) **_Little Navmap_** is a free open source flight planner, navigation tool, moving map, airport search and airport information system for **Flight Simulator X, Prepar3D, Microsoft Flight Simulator 2020, Microsoft Flight Simulator 2024 and X-Plane** and is available for **Windows, Apple macOS and Linux**.

 _Little Navmap_ comes with a **detailed manual** also including tutorials which is available online as well as in PDF and other formats like EPUB.
 Help buttons in all relevant areas of the program display corresponding chapters in the online manual on click.